MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 - **Out of the box languages**: These languages can be selected from a list of languages supported in Dynamics 365.
 These languages can be added, edited, and deleted from the Dynamics 365 Customer Voice interface.
 The system strings are translated automatically.
 More information: [Add additional languages](#add-additional-languages)

 - **Custom languages**: These are the languages that are not included in the list of Dynamics 365 supported languages.
 You can define a language's display name and code.
 Custom languages can be added, edited, and deleted from the Dynamics 365 Customer Voice interface.
 The system strings are not translated automatically and are visible in the survey's default language.
-More information: [Add custom languages](#add-custom-languages)

 ## Add additional languages